Genivia/ugrep/README.md

 </div>
 <br>

-- Written in clean and efficient C++11, built for speed and thoroughly tested with over 1000 test cases
+- Written in clean and efficient C++11, built for speed and thoroughly tested

-- Portable (Linux, Unix, MacOS, Windows, etc), includes x86 and x64 binaries for Windows with the [GitHub releases](https://github.com/Genivia/ugrep/releases)

 - Ultra fast with new match algorithms [beating](#speed) grep, ripgrep, silver searcher, hyperscan, etc.